Community responds after high school student fatally shot by police - The Pitt News

 “I am confused and afraid,” was the refrain.
 The poem continued, “I understand people believe I’m just a statistic / I say to them I’m different / I dream of life getting easier / I try my best to make my dream come true / I hope that it does.”

-Protesters continued on Thursday with a rally that began outside the East Pittsburgh police station.
+Protesters continued on Thursday with an evening rally that began outside the East Pittsburgh police station.
 While people arrived the group organized itself, preparing signs and chants for their planned march.

 The group, which grew to nearly 100 people, blocked traffic around the area, chanting, “Black lives matter!” and, “Whose streets?
 Our streets!”
 Many members of the Pittsburgh Youth Power Collective led chants and emerged as the loudest voices in the crowd.
 The group, comprised of mostly high school students, also organized the Black Lives Matter X Never Again protest on Pitt’s campus in March.

-Note: UPDATE: the road is clear.
-Only state troopers left blocking the Parkway at this time.
-Police are moving the crowd down the Wilkinsburg exit. pic.twitter.com/DB1NjPiQNy